chrisguitarguy/RequestIdBundle/README.md

     // Whether to add the monolog process, defaults to true
     $config->enableMonolog(true);

-    // Whether to generate a request ID for console commands, defaults to true
-    $config->enableConsole(true);

     // Whether to add the twig extension, defaults to true
     $config->enableTwig(true);
 };